-RGG Studios has officially pulled back the curtain on Stranger Than Heaven, and it looks every bit like the massive Yakuza series prequel fans have been speculating about.
-In a revealing 30-minute deep dive, executive director Masayoshi Yokoyama introduced the upcoming action title from within a stylish jazz club, offering a glimpse into a sprawling epic that spans half a century.
+RGG Studios has officially pulled back the curtain on Stranger Than Heaven, and early impressions suggest it is exactly the massive Yakuza series prequel fans have been anticipating.
+In a revealing 30-minute deep dive, executive director Masayoshi Yokoyama introduced the upcoming action title from within a stylish jazz club, offering a glimpse into a sprawling epic that spans half a century of Japanese history.

 The narrative follows Makoto Daito, a half-Japanese, half-American protagonist who travels from America to Japan in 1915.
-Along his journey, he encounters Yu Shinjo—described by Yokoyama as Makoto's "oldest friend and biggest rival"—and the international smuggler Orpheus, portrayed by none other than Snoop Dogg.
+As his journey unfolds, he encounters Yu Shinjo—described by Yokoyama as Makoto's "oldest friend and biggest rival"—and the international smuggler Orpheus, portrayed by none other than Snoop Dogg.

 A Sprawling Timeline Across Five Decades

-The scope of this Yakuza series prequel is immense, utilizing a structure that jumps through time and space.
-The game features five distinct cities across fifty years of Japanese history:
+The scope of this Yakuza series prequel is immense, utilizing a narrative structure that jumps through time and space.
+The game features five distinct cities across fifty years of history, providing a massive canvas for the story to unfold:

 • 1915: Kokura, Fukuoka